gkappler/CombinedParsers.jl/docs/src/man/guide.md

 <!-- A supertype `T >: result_type(map(f,p))` can be set as `result_type` with `map(f, T, p)`. -->

-Conveniently, calling `getindex(::AbstractParser,::Integer)` and `map(::Integer,::AbstractParser)` create a transforming parser selecting from the result of the parsing.
+Conveniently, calling `getindex(::CombinedParser,::Integer)` and `map(::Integer,::CombinedParser)` create a transforming parser selecting from the result of the parsing.
 ```@repl session
 parse(map(2,re"abc"),"abc")
 parse(re"abc"[2],"abc")